tjnh05/shadowsocks/README.md

    ansible-playbook ssinstall.yml

+   If you wanna install tool qrcode on localhost, perform command below:

+   ansible-playbook ssinstall.yml --extra-vars="INSTALL_QRCODE=yes"

-   Perform command below on remote host by root user to check if services have been started:
+   Perform command below on remote host by root user to check if shadowsocks services

+   have been started:

    netstat -ntlp | egrep "(80)|(83)"